Máxima Apaza

 Apaza is an advocate for safe abortions.
 She has worked with Ipas for years to educate people on the preventable public health problem of unsafe abortion, which tends to greatly affect rural, indigenous women.
 Prior to her work in Bolivia, abortions were only accessible in cases of rape.
 Furthermore, women were dying as a result of unsafe abortions.
 Though restrictions on these abortions still exist, Apaza has contributed to women being able to have access to safe and effective abortions.
 Pregnant women with serious health conditions, financial limitations, and who are minors or adolescents are now among those who are able to access safe abortions.

 Apaza's stance on the reform of the penal code regarding abortions is as follows:

 "We cannot turn a blind eye to this reality.
 With the reform of the penal code, for the first time women will be able to decide over their own bodies and that decision must be respected."

-Has collected international accessions for the exit to the sea of Bolivia: Suddenly the brothers from different countries manifest themselves: «Mar for Bolivia!».
-And where are the Bolivians, in the country that we visit so much the president [Evo Morales] there is a spontaneous reaction and they all say: "Mar for Bolivia!".
-The world is aware that Bolivia lives in an enclosure that harms it, we do not have access to the sea and that hurts our economy, harms the economy of the region.
-The countries realize perfectly and that is why we receive countless supports from different countries.
-Where the president arrives, where a Bolivian arrives, there will always be a support that says "sea for Bolivia."
-So we do not reach all countries, we know that they are supporting us.